geodesignhub/Sentinel-Evaluations-Generator/README.md

 If you are new to Geodesignhub, please see our course at [Teachable.com](https://geodesignhub.teachable.com/p/geodesign-with-geodesignhub/)

 ## Technical Details
 This program takes in Earth Observation imagery and produces Evaluation maps for Agriculture, Green Infrastructure, Urban and Transport systems.
-Below are links to how these maps are generated in GIS and this script aims to replicate them using the Mundialis Actinia platform and open source GIS tools and libraries.
+Below are links to how these maps are generated in desktop GIS software such as ArcGIS or QGIS.
+This script aims to replicate them using the Mundialis Actinia platform (GRASS as a service) and open source GIS tools and libraries.
 The following PDFs detail the steps to be taken to generate these maps:

 1. [Generating Green Infrastructure Evaluation map](https://github.com/geodesignhub/Sentinel-Evaluations-Generator/blob/master/PPT/Methodology%20to%20produce%20a%20green%20map%20using%20GIS.pdf)